jagerman/loki-multi-sn/README.md

 ## Installing the package

+Pre-built multi-service-node packages are available from the [Oxen apt repo](https://deb.oxen.io).

 This package installs a oxen-multi-sn debian/ubuntu package which installs systemd service templates named `oxen-node@.service`, `oxen-storage-server@.service`, `lokinet-router@.service` as well as systemd targets named `oxen-nodes.target`, `oxen-storage-servers.target`, and